Measuring, Counting, and Analyzing Pixels in Photoshop CC

 If you know the exact size of any element in an image, you can then discover just about anything you want to know about anything else in that image.
-The key is to set the measurement scale, as shown in this figure.
-The Measurement Scale dialog box is opened through the Image→Analysis menu or the Measurement Log’s panel menu with the command Set Measurement Scale→Custom.
+The key is to set the measurement scale, as shown.
+The Measurement Scale dialog box opens through the Image →Analysis menu or the Measurement Log’s panel menu with the command Set Measurement Scale → Custom.

-In this example, you know that the knee is 2.5 inches wide and that the Ruler tool (nested in the Toolbox with the Eyedropper) was Shift+dragged over 138 pixels.
+In this example, we know that the knee is 2.5 inches wide and that the Ruler tool (nested in the Toolbox with the Eyedropper) was Shift+dragged over 138 pixels.
 You can, therefore, set the scale to 138 pixels = 2.5 inches.
-You can add the measurement scale to the image as an editable layer group (visible in the top center) with the Image→Analysis→Place Scale Marker command.
+You can add the measurement scale to the image as an editable layer group (visible in the top center) with the Image →Analysis → Place Scale Marker command.